 The last two hours of the flight was uneventful and we landed in Hawaii just about 30 minutes behind schedule.
 I had 45 minutes still before my next flight, so I disembarked and headed towards flight that would take me onwards to Guam.

-Over all I would rate this flight 3/10.
+Overall I would rate this flight 3/10.
 Here is my breakdown:

 Check-in 6/10 – Staff were not very helpful, made it difficult to not only access check-in but then had a difficult time having someone verify my passport information.
-Thankfully the Premier check in was nearly empty and more organized then T7.
+Thankfully the Premier check in was nearly empty and more organized than T7.

 In Flight amenities: 3/10 – No inflight power, no individual IFE, Overhead TVs are better than nothing, but this is 2012 and I had plenty to keep myself entertained with.
+Not a great first class experience

 Meal: 4/10 – small, lacking protein, only real good part of it was the fruit salad and desert